 One reason for business failure is due to cash flow.
 However, there are many ways to prevent cash-flow issues or minimize their impact on your business.
 In this article, we’ll discuss some of the best ways for solving cash-flow problems in small business and how you can get started.

 Why Do Companies Have Cash-Flow Problems?

-“An ounce of prevention is worth a pound of cure” — understanding the causes of small business cash-flow problems can help a business owner nip them in the bud and prevent them from negatively impacting the company.
+Cash-flow issues in business can range from overspending to poor financial management, among others.
+However, an ounce of prevention is worth a pound of cure.
+As such, understanding the causes of small business cash-flow problems can help a business owner nip them in the bud and prevent them from negatively impacting the company.

 Causes of Cash-Flow Problems

 - Overestimating future sales volumes: Revenue forecasting is a cash-flow challenge that’s particularly difficult during the first few years of business.
 That’s because there are no past sales figures or experiences to draw from.

 - Spending impulsively during the startup phase: Being distracted by “bright shiny objects” and not spending available capital strategically on tools and services that yield high return on investment are other cash-flow warning signals.

 - Not staying on top of past-due receivables: A lack of comprehensive late-payment penalties and collection policies often leads to small businesses not getting paid on time.

 - Not tracking day-to-day cash flow: If you don’t regularly keep track of the movement of cash in and out of your business, you may not be able to catch cash-flow problems.

 - Not having a cash cushion: It’s not if, but when, a small business runs into cash-flow problems.
 Without a reserve to draw from, you may not be able to get through the rough patches when sales are unexpectedly slow.